Girls Like You: Live performances

 On May 30, 2018, Maroon 5 performed "Girls Like You" for the first time in Tacoma, Washington from the Red Pill Blues Tour, where they also performed a cover version of "Forever Young" by Alphaville, as a tribute to their late manager Jordan Feldstein.
-On February 3, 2019, the band performed this song and featured the Georgia State University Marching Band for the Super Bowl LIII halftime show in Atlanta, Georgia, while Cardi B also performed a solo version of the song for Bud Light Super Bowl Music Fest, the night before.
+On February 3, 2019, the band performed this song in Atlanta, Georgia and featuring the Georgia State University marching band known as Panther Band at the Super Bowl LIII halftime show, while Cardi B also performed a solo version of the song for Bud Light Super Bowl Music Fest, the night before.

-In March 2019, Maroon 5 playing it for the Indian couple Akash Ambani and Shloka Mehta from their wedding ceremony at the Bandra Kurla Complex in Mumbai, India.
-On June 8, 2019, they also performed for the music festival concert, Capital's Summertime Ball at Wembley Stadium, London.
+On June 8, 2019, Maroon 5 performed for the music festival concert, Capital's Summertime Ball at Wembley Stadium, London.
+The band performed the song for their residency titled Maroon 5: The Las Vegas Residency.
+In December 2024, Maroon 5 played the song at the Mahalaxmi Racecourse for their debut performance in Mumbai, India.

-On October 25, the band performed "Girls Like You" for a live concert at Seminole Hard Rock Hotel & Casino in Hollywood, Florida.